LINNANMAKI'S NEW WATER COASTER

 The best section of the ride

-The last swooping turn is the best section of the ride, followed by the splash down.
-The turning last drop was determined because of the limited space, but it turned out to be better than straight drop would have been.
+by the splash down.
+The turning last drop was determined because of the limited space, but

 The beginning of the flume section